 as featured in

-The Sound of CookingⓇ (formerly HealthyFeels) and my work has been featured in publications such as Food Insider, the Ridley-Tree Cancer Center, Mashed, The Kitchn, The Tasting Table, and more.
+The Sound of CookingⓇ (formerly HealthyFeels) and my work has been featured in publications such as Food Network, Delish, Food Insider, Good Housekeeping, the Ridley-Tree Cancer Center, The Kitchn, Greatist, Everyday Health, Martha Stewart, Mashed, Tasting Table, and more.

 When I’m not busy cooking Taiwanese recipes or slurping noodles, I enjoy reading food memoirs, visiting farmers’ markets, traveling and spending time with my life partner Greg, and playing video games.

 I have moved around a lot but currently live in Southern CA.

 5 things you may not know about me

 - I’m an anti-diet dietitian.
 I am constantly unlearning things from diet culture while learning from the experts in the Health at Every Size (HAES) and anti-diet space.
 Are you tired of hearing Eurocentric nutrition recommendations like I am? - please don’t even mention substituting brown rice for white rice to me.

 - Introvert here!...
 I strongly believe that introverts are misunderstood.
 If you were to meet me in person, you might notice that I’m relatively quiet and a great listener.
 However, that doesn’t necessarily mean that I’m shy.
 In professional settings, I have led meetings and presented to rooms full of 50+ people (even as the only female in the room).

 - I love to travel and prefer spending my time tasting local foods and learning from local cooks rather than visiting tourist spots.

 - I never learned how to swim.
 Although, I have taken 2 surfing lessons when visiting Hawaii.
 In hindsight, that probably wasn’t a great idea but I’m glad I have those experiences!